Jasonchan35/ax_project_gen/doc/Why_Not_CMake.md

 `(Left: what I expected by ax_gen, Right: by CMake)`

-As you can see CMake flattened all files in one single folder, for some project contains 100+ files, it makes virtual folders un-usable, of cause the project can compile without any problem, but the point to having IDE is making programmer's life easier not more painful !
+As you can see CMake flattened all files in one single folder, for some project contains 100+ files, it makes virtual folders un-usable, of course the project can compile without any problem, but the point to having IDE is making programmer's life easier not more painful !

 ### And I also do timing of xcode project generation, even I don't generate project that often